+The issuer is solely responsible for complying with:

+1.All laws, rules, and regulations applicable to all aspects of the operations of the Visa and/or MasterCard programs.

+2.Usury laws

+3.The Truth-In-Lending, Fair Credit Reporting, Equal Credit Opportunity, and Electronic Funds Transfer Acts.

+4.All state laws and regulations regardless of whether the issuer uses any forms or other materials supplied by FIS.

 FICO has considered the supervisory guidance provided by the Office of the Comptroller of the Currency (OCC), restrictions based on vendor provided models, and specific past requests made from FICO’s clients.